 - Education and certification for Dementia Friendly businesses, organizations, and institutions

 - Advocacy for practices and opportunities that enrich the lives of persons living with dementia and their care partners.

 For the cost of a cup of coffee per week, your generous donation can provide dementia education for people in businesses, civic groups, faith communities and neighborhoods, including 5th Street Café: A Dementia Friendly Social Club and Dementia Friendly Chapel.

-Your donation also supports the Activities for Persons Living At Home with Dementia program.
-This unique 30-minute on-line program is designed especially for people living at home with dementia who may be experiencing social isolation.
+Your donation also supports the Activities for Persons Living with Dementia program and Let’s Get Together – A Social Club for Seniors.
+These unique 30-minute virtual program are designed especially for people living at home with dementia and those at risk for developing dementia, who may be experiencing social isolation.
 Each session features a guest presenter who guides participants through fun and engaging activities they can do from home.

 These activities include music therapy, movement, arts, sing-a-longs, and social opportunities.
-Having a routine can be a major benefit for those with dementia, so this program is presented daily (M-F).
+Having a routine can be a major benefit for those with dementia and those at risk for developing dementia, so this program is presented daily (M-F).

 Dementia Friendly Fort Worth is funded by generous donations from individuals, companies, organizations, and foundations that have a desire to make a difference in the lives of those living with dementia and their care partners.